Haneenabonser/city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credit and Collaborations

+**Time Estimate**

+Name of feature: Hitting locationIQ and get the data.

+Estimate of time needed to complete: 6 hours

+Start time: 2pm

+Finish time: 10pm

+Actual time needed to complete: 8 hours